Robert Milligan (merchant)

-Robert Milligan (19 August 1746 – 21 May 1809) was a prominent Scottish mercantile chamber member and slaveowner who was the driving force behind the construction and initial statutory sectoral monopoly of the West India Docks in London.
+Robert Milligan (19 August 1746 – 21 May 1809) was a Scottish merchant, ship-owner and slave trader who was the driving force behind the construction and initial statutory sectoral monopoly of the West India Docks in London.
 From 1768 to 1779 Milligan was a merchant in Kingston, Jamaica.
 He left Jamaica in 1779 to establish himself in London, where he got married and had a family of eight children.
 He moved to Hampstead shortly before he died in 1809.
 By the time of his death, one of Milligan's partnerships had interests in estates in Jamaica which owned 526 slaves in their sugar plantations.

 Biography

 Milligan was born on 19 August 1746 in Dumfries, Scotland.
 Between about 1768 and 1779 he was a merchant in Kingston, Jamaica.
 One of his enterprises whilst in Jamaica was as a partner in Dick and Milligan, a firm which was involved in the bulk buying of slaves, to be sold on the island (slave factoring).
 Milligan also had a business relationship with another Scottish merchant in Jamaica, George Forteath.
 By the time he left Jamaica for England in 1779, Milligan had become a member of the Jamaica chamber of commerce.

 After leaving Jamaica in 1779, Milligan settled in London.
 In 1781 he married Jean Dunbar, with whom he had eight children - five boys and three girls.

 By 1794 Milligan had become a merchant in two London firms – Milligan and Allen and Milligan and Mitchell.
 The latter partnership, which lasted into the early 1800s, had interests in estates in Jamaica which, by 1807 owned 526 slaves in their sugar plantations in Kellet's and Mammee Gully.

 In 1808, Milligan moved to a house in Hampstead.
 He died on 21 May 1809 at his Hampstead home, and he was buried in the local churchyard.